igearfs/mirth_connect_docker/README.md

 4. Each Mirth Connect instance communicates with the shared **PostgreSQL** database.
 5. If data basee starts to become overloaded we can set it to a cluster with citus.

-@copywright In-Game event, A Red Flag Syndicate LLC

-Sponsored by In-Game Event, A Red Flag Syndicate LLC.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-I own all copyrights
 Use at your own risk, You download and run it it's your issue is something breaks.
 Don't cry to me.
 You were warned.
-You may not sell this code as your own or modify it.

 Ok - I'll fill all this in with directions later.